ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Setting this new laptop up the easy/lazy/noob way: finishing last TimeMachine backup on my i7 MacBook Pro 16", firing up the new MacBook Air, connecting the TM disk to the Air and let Migration Assistant transfer everything (this includes a lot of stuff below `/usr/local/` e.g. my whole [homebrew](https://brew.sh) install and some other `x86_64` binaries).

 After this migration, a macOS update to 11.0.1 and a reboot everything works as it should.
-Safari starts with the ~60 tabs open I had on the Intel MBP, my text editor opens with lots of unsaved documents but random `x86_64` CLI tools below `/usr/local/bin/` do not execute.
-I needed to fire up one of the many Intel applications below `/Applications/` so I've been asked whether I want to install Rosetta2.
+Safari starts with the ~60 tabs open I had on the Intel MBP, my text editor opens with all the documents I had opened on the Intel MacBook (lots of unsaved documents too) but random `x86_64` CLI tools below `/usr/local/bin/` do not execute.
+I needed to fire up one of the many Intel GUI applications below `/Applications/` first so I've been asked whether I want to install Rosetta2.
 After this step all my `x86_64` stuff works since Rosetta2 kicks in with first invocation and does the 'binary translation' job so from then on the translated binary will be invoked directly.
+Longest Rosetta2 translation run was for Google Chrome.
+This took ~8 seconds until `x86_64` Chrome opened on ARM.

 I realized one minor exception when I wanted to explore binaries with the `lipo` tool since all the 'Xcode command line tools' remained in `x86_64` and there was a library mismatch.
 Reinstalling the Universal Binary version of the tools did the trick:

     sudo rm -rf /Library/Developer/CommandLineTools/
     sudo xcode-select --install

-For now I'm staying with the whole userland below `/usr/local/` being `x86_64` so everything I run from there has been translated using Rosetta2 to `arm64e` once.
+For now I'm staying with the whole userland below `/usr/local/` being `x86_64` so everything I run from there needs to be translated using Rosetta2 to `arm64e` once.
 This is mostly since homebrew is yet not ready for ARM (some formulas will break) so it's important to stay on the 'wrong' architecture when dealing with homebrew.
 To install for example a tool to examine/use transparent filesystem compression I can't call `brew` directly but have to use the `arch` command instead:

     arch -x86_64 brew install afsctool

-(an alternative when working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the tool is running with will be inherited to every process executed from within)
+(an alternative when working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the app is running with will be inherited to every process executed from within)

+Since Migration Assistant transferred everything also the hostnames were identical.
+To fix this and to rename the new Mac from mac-tk to mac-tk-air I did the following:

+    sudo scutil --set ComputerName mac-tk-air
+    sudo scutil --set HostName mac-tk-air
+    sudo scutil --set LocalHostName mac-tk-air.local

 ### First impressions